chriswalz/bit/README.md

 `bit sync`

-[two days later confirm your branch is in sync with origin]
+[two days later confirm your branch is in sync with origin branch]

 `bit sync`

+[rebase your changes from origin master]

+`bit sync origin master`

 ## Features